jakeactually/jakeactually.github.io/thoughts-on-languages.md

 But methods have the advantage of having autocomplete.
 There's no autocomplete without methods.
 Formally speaking, autocomplete is achieved when the data is written first so its type, thus its properties, can be inferred.

 ![intellisense](https://code.visualstudio.com/assets/docs/editor/intellisense/intellisense.gif)

+A counter argument to methods is that functions (like haskell ones) allow removing all type signatures.
+However I prefer autocompletion.

 # Types